isomerpages/govtech-stp/pages/departing-overview.md

 ---

 Singapore does not impose any mandatory health requirements on travellers for departure to other countries.
 However, the following is advised:
-- Check the [MFA website](https://www.mfa.gov.sg) for the latest travel advisories to other countries/regions
+- Check the <a href="https://www.mfa.gov.sg" target="_blank">MFA website</a> for the latest travel advisories to other countries/regions
-- Check with the immigraiton authority or embassy of the destination country/region on the relevant health requirements imposed on travellers from Singapore, such as Pre-Departure Tests to be taken
+- Check with the immigraiton authority or embassy of the destination country/place on the relevant health requirements imposed on travellers from Singapore, such as Pre-Departure Tests to be taken

 ### Travellers Departing to Countries/Regions that Require COVID-19 Pre-Departure Test (PDT)

-Some countries/regions require a Pre-Departure Test (PDT) before travellers depart from Singapore.
-Approval for pre-departure tests may be granted only for travellers from Singapore who are travelling to a destination country that has a <u>mandatory</u> requirement for travellers to produce a negative COVID-19 PCR test result prior to <u>entry</u> into the country.
+Some countries/places require a Pre-Departure Test (PDT) before travellers depart from Singapore.
+Approval for pre-departure tests may be granted only for travellers from Singapore who are travelling to a destination country/place that has a <u>mandatory</u> requirement for travellers to produce a negative COVID-19 PCR test result prior to entry into the country.

 For more details on PDT, please click [here](/health/pre-departure-test).

 ### Travel Using Reciprocal Green Lane for Business/Official Travel

-Singapore has arranged for Reciprocal Green Lanes (RGLs) with the following countries for short term business and official travel.
+Singapore has arranged for Reciprocal Green Lanes (RGLs) with the following countries/places for short term business and official travel.
 - Brunei Darussalam
 - China (Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin and Zhejiang)
 - Germany